aashrafh/enwik8/README.md

 # About
-An attemt trying ot compress the first 100 MB of Wikipedia which is called [enwik8](https://en.wikipedia.org/wiki/Hutter_Prize) using LZW algorithm and BZip2 with variable length encoding.
+An attemt trying ot compress the first 100 MB of Wikipedia which is called [enwik8](https://en.wikipedia.org/wiki/Hutter_Prize) using LZW and BZip2-Like algorithms with variable length encoding.

 # Results
 * <strong>LZW</strong>:
   * Compression ratio: <strong>2.905</strong>
   * Compressed file size: <strong>32 MB</strong>
-* <strong>BZip2</strong>:
+* <strong>BZip2-Like</strong>:
   * Compression ratio: <strong>3.855</strong>
   * Compressed file size: <strong>24 MB</strong>
 # How to run